Frequently Asked Questions

 Do I need to identify a supervisor for my application?

-Of course you can contact potential supervisors before you make an applications – but you do not need to have identified and confirmed support from a supervisor at application stage.
-Instead, as part of your application we recommend you take a look at the list of supervisors on the website, and look at some of their expertise and their research interests.
+When developing your application we recommend you take a look at the list of supervisors on the website, and look at some of their expertise and their research interests.
 Then, as part of your application, we request that you list at least two potential supervisors (up to a maximum of five).
-We will invite these potential supervisors to take a look at your application, and some will sit on the interview panel should you be invited to that stage of the recruitment process.

 If I am successful in my application, how will I be allocated a team of supervisors?

-As part of your application you will suggest up to five potential supervisors that might be appropriate to supervise your studies, and it is very likely one of these will become your principal supervisor prior to starting the PhD.
+As per the above, when applying you will suggest up to five potential supervisors that might be appropriate to supervise your studies, and it is very likely one of these will become your principal supervisor prior to starting the PhD.
 During the first year of your training, we will have three courses – one on research methods, one where you will conduct a group project, and one where you will conduct an individual project – which will give you opportunities to meet other potential supervisors.
 The CDT management team will also be regularly meeting with you to discuss how your training is going, to develop your personal training needs plan, and to identify additional expertise or experience you need on your supervision team.
 Through these courses and meetings, by the end of Year 1, all CDT students should have at least two supervisors that have different but complimentary areas of expertise and disciplinary backgrounds.

 Do I need to submit a well developed research proposal as part of my application?